 You will be enrolled in one of eight priority groups when you apply for medical benefits.
 Your assignment to a priority group will be based on several factors, including your service-connected disability rating, status as a combat veteran, and income.
 Priority Group 1 has the highest priority for enrollment.

+Agent Orange exposure.
 The VA presumes that Agent Orange causes certain cancers (e.g., multiple myeloma) and other diseases (e.g., type 2 diabetes mellitus, ischemic heart disease, and Parkinson’s disease).
-The full list of diseases presumed to be caused by Agent Orange is available here: www.publichealth.va.gov/exposures/agentorange/conditions/index.asp.
+The full list of diseases presumed to be caused by Agent Orange is available at www.publichealth.va.gov/exposures/agentorange/conditions/index.asp.

 This “presumptive policy” for Agent Orange grants eligibility for medical care to veterans who served in either Vietnam or Korea during certain time periods.
 If you have a presumptive condition, you do not have to prove a causal connection between your military service and your illness.